Dragon21Coder/TRADEER/replit.md

 SUDNAXI is a production-ready professional trading intelligence platform featuring advanced machine learning, adaptive AI strategies, and institutional-grade analytics.
 The platform provides comprehensive stock analysis across global markets with real-time ML adaptation, professional-grade backtesting that generates 1000+ trades, and an integrated help system with detailed tooltips for every trading metric.

-**Production Status**: Fully production-ready with complete SQLite database fallback, comprehensive documentation, Docker deployment support, and zero Replit dependencies.
-The application can be downloaded and run locally in any Python environment (including PyCharm) with simple setup instructions.
+**Production Status**: Fully production-ready with optimized architecture, clean codebase, professional documentation, and zero external dependencies.
+The application is properly structured with modular components, comprehensive error handling, and streamlined for professional deployment.
+Compatible with all Python IDEs including PyCharm, VS Code, and command-line environments.

 ## User Preferences